tomislavmedak/tomislavmedak.github.io/en/ubu_monoskop/index.md

 social character was constantly re-examined and ripped asunder.
-It is this ambivalent character that has been a potent motor for critical theory, artistic and political subversion – from Marx's critique of political economy, psychoanalysis and historic avant-gardes, to revolutionary politics.
+It is this ambivalent character that has been a potent motor for critical theory, artistic and political subversion – from Marx's critique of political economy, psychoanalysis and historical avant-gardes, to revolutionary politics.
 Here we will examine the formation of the library as an epistemic and social institution of modernity and the forms of critical engagement that continue to challenge the totalizing